aakhedr/PracticeAWSS3/README.md

 # PracticeAWSS3
-Practice with AWSS3 and AWS Cognito (unauthenticated access) for iOS
+Practice with AWSS3 and AWSCognito (unauthenticated access) for iOS

 S3 bucket name and cognito pool identity ID untracked by git